Gustave Whitehead - a Short History

-Regardless of whether Whitehead actually accompanied Cabot, the Berlin visit was an opportunity for the Boston Aeronautical Society to check if Whitehead’s claim to have worked with Lilienthal was true.
+Regardless of whether Whitehead actually accompanied Cabot on either visit, the Berlin visit was an opportunity for the Boston Aeronautical Society to check if Whitehead’s claim about having worked with Lilienthal was true.
 Cabot and Lilienthal would have certainly spoken about Gustave and his construction effort in Boston.
 And while Cabot’s later correspondence with Octave Chanute (President of the US Engineers' Association) often referred to Gustave’s work, it never doubted his association with Lilienthal.

 On balance, Whitehead’s claim to have assisted

 Lilienthal would therefore also appear to be credible.

 Whitehead built two Lilienthal-type flying machines for the Boston Aeronautical Society.
 The first was a biplane-glider with added ornithopter (flapping) wings of the type Lilienthal himself was planning to build before he died, (i.e., the flapping wings were Lilienthal’s idea, not Whitehead’s).
 Lilienthal referred to his plans for an ornithopter in his 14-page article in “Aeronautical Annual 1896” where he wrote: “On the one side I experiment with immovable wings .
 On the other hand, I try to attain dynamic flight by means of flapping wings, which are introduced as a simple addition.“).
 A photo shows Whitehead strapped to that glider (below, left).
 It didn’t fly.

 Octave Chanute helped finance